appoll/docs/technical_information/network_specifications/docs/router.md

-A given gateway will be connected to a router of its choice, meaning that the gateway is configured to interact with that precise router (a gateway could be configured for several routers, but the idea is the same; they are not allowed dynamically and won't change as long as the configuration remains the same).
+A given gateway will be connected to a router of its choice, meaning that the gateway is configured to interact with that precise router (a gateway could be configured for several routers, but the idea is the same; they are not allocated dynamically and won't change as long as the configuration remains the same).
 Obviously, a router might received communications from several gateways as well.
 Thus, routers do not have upfront knowledge of gateways.
 A router only receives incoming connections from gateways, and once these are closed, it keeps no trace